-• State and local law enforcement agencies are prohibited, without exception, from honoring immigration "hold" or detainer requests.
-This means local law enforcement may no longer detain a defendant 48 hours beyond the termination of criminal custody in order to better enable immigration authorities to apprehend that person.
-There are no longer any TRUST Act exceptions for holds.
+• State and local law enforcement agencies1 are prohibited, without exception, from honoring immigration "hold" or detainer requests.
+This means local law enforcement may no longer detain a defendant 48 hours

-&lt;sup>1 "California law enforcement agency" means a state or local law enforcement agency, including school police or security departments.
+1 "California law enforcement agency" means a state or local law enforcement agency, including school police or security departments.
 Govt C §7284.4.
 It does not include the California Department of Corrections and Rehabilitation.
 Ibid.

-- Law enforcement agencies are prohibited from responding to immigration notification requests, meaning requests to supply information about a defendant's release date -- unless that person comes within a TRUST Act exception. - Local Law enforcement agencies may not facilitate the transfer of an individual to immigration custody-unless that person comes within a TRUST Act exception. - Law enforcement agencies are prohibited from inquiring into an individual's immigration status. - Law enforcement agencies are prohibited from sharing personal information about individuals (e.g., work and home addresses) with immigration -- unless the information is publicly available. - TRUTH Act protections, which require law enforcement to obtain written consent from a person in custody before an ICE interview, have been extended to the California Department of Corrections and Rehabilitation (CDCR). - Law enforcement agencies are prohibited from using immigration agents as translators - Law enforcement agencies are prohibited from performing the functions of an immigration officer (whether through a 287(g) agreement or otherwise).
-Local law enforcement agencies are prohibited from making arrests on civil immigration warrants. - Local law enforcement agencies are prohibited from arresting people for the federal criminal offense of unlawful reentry under 8 U.S.C. § 1326(a), unless reentry is detected during an unrelated law enforcement activity and the person was previously convicted of a state or federal offense that meets the immigration definition of an aggravated felony. - Law enforcement agencies are prohibited from providing immigration agents exclusive office space.
+- beyond the termination of criminal custody in order to better enable immigration authorities to apprehend that person.2 There are no longer any TRUST Act exceptions for holds. - Law enforcement agencies are prohibited from responding to immigration notification requests, meaning requests to supply information about a defendant's release date3 -- unless that person comes within a TRUST Act exception4. - Local Law enforcement agencies may not facilitate the transfer of an individual5 to immigration custody-unless that person comes within a TRUST Act exception. - Law enforcement agencies are prohibited from inquiring into an individual's immigration status. - Law enforcement agencies are prohibited from sharing personal information about individuals (e.g., work and home addresses) with immigration -- unless the information is publicly available. - TRUTH Act protections, which require law enforcement to obtain written consent from a person in custody before an ICE interview, have been extended to the California Department of Corrections and Rehabilitation (CDCR). - Law enforcement agencies are prohibited from using immigration agents as translators - Law enforcement agencies are prohibited from performing the functions of an immigration officer (whether through a 287(g) agreement or otherwise).
+Local law enforcement agencies are prohibited from making arrests on civil immigration warrants. - Local law enforcement agencies are prohibited from arresting people for the federal criminal offense of unlawful reentry under 8 U.S.C. § 1326(a), unless reentry is detected during an unrelated law enforcement activity and the person was previously convicted of a state or federal offense that meets the immigration definition of an aggravated felony.6 - Law enforcement agencies are prohibited from providing immigration agents exclusive office space.